sayemimtiaz/DecomposeRNNintoModules/INSTALL.md

 ## Disclaimer
 This project has been tested on an Intel-based Mac OS using Python 3.7.
 We highly recommend using a similar setup for optimal performance.
 Additionally, to ensure a clean and isolated environment, we suggest utilizing a virtual Python environment.
 This tutorial will guide you through the setup process, including the creation of a virtual environment.
+Note that, to run the experiments on MacBook M1/M2, please follow the instructions given in: https://developer.apple.com/metal/tensorflow-plugin/ to install tensorflow.

 # Installation and Usage